The Ketchikan Public Library (KPL) has meeting rooms available for the purpose of promoting the library’s mission:

 The group making the reservation is responsible for ensuring its program is in compliance with state and federal statutes (i.e. Open Meetings Act, Copyright Law, Americans with Disabilities Act, etc.).
 All meetings must be open to the public.

-The Library has four (4) meeting rooms.
-The Large Multipurpose Room is available for large meetings with a capacity of up to 60 people and the Small Multipurpose Room is available for small meetings with a capacity of up to 18 people.
-There are a limited number of tables in each room.
-There are two Study Rooms (North and South) which are available for small meetings (capacity of up to 6 people per room).
-The Study Rooms are available only on a first-come, first-served basis and may not be reserved in advance.
-The Study Rooms are available for up to two (2) hour use per day.
+The Library has three (3) meeting rooms currently open to the public.
+The Large Multipurpose Room is available for meetings of up to 25 people.
+There are a limited number of tables available.
+There are two Study Rooms (North and South) which are available for small meetings (capacity of up to 4 people per room).
+The Study Rooms are available on a first-come, first-served basis and may not be reserved in advance.
+The Study Rooms are available once a day for up to two (2) hours.

-Library meeting rooms may only be scheduled for use during regular library operating hours.
-All meetings must conclude by 7:45 PM Monday through Wednesday, and 5:45 PM Thursday through Saturday.
+Library meeting rooms are only available for use during regular library operating hours, including setup prior to the meeting and cleanup after the meeting.
+All meetings must conclude by 5:30 PM Monday through Saturday.
 Meeting rooms are not available on Sundays.
-Set-up, including tables and chairs, and special arrangements are the responsibility of the group.
+Setup, including tables and chairs, and special arrangements are the responsibility of the group.
 No room set-ups will be provided by the Library.

 Reservations must be made through the office of the Library Director.
 Interpretation of this policy will be at the Library Director’s discretion.